35percent/11tystarter/src/posts/aylesham-centre-planning-application-rejected.md

 ---
 Southwark Council's planning committee has formally rejected Berkeley Home's proposals for the redevelopment of Peckham's Aylesham Centre.
 They have further agreed to defend this decision at a forthcoming public inquiry.

 The Committee met after [Berkeley announced in May that it would go over the Council's head](https://www.southwark.gov.uk/news/2025/statement-berkeley-homes-appeal-its-planning-application-aylesham-centre) and seek a decision on their planning application, by way of an appeal to the Secretary of State for Housing, Communities and Local Government.
-The Council will now defend its refusal of the application at a public inquiry, scheduled to begin on 27 Oct.
+The Council will now defend its refusal of the application at a public inquiry, scheduled to begin on 27 October.

 Local campaign group [Aylesham Community Action](https://www.ayleshamcommunityaction.co.uk/ourcampaign) has also vowed to continue its long-running fight againt Berkeley's plans, by applying to take part in the inquiry, as an independant 'Rule 6' party.
 Southwark Housing and Planning Emergency [(SHAPE)](https://x.com/ShapeCoalition1) has pledged its continuing support.
 Both joined together in a lively ['Peck off Berkeley Party demo'](https://x.com/ShapeCoalition1/status/1944436788480585784) oustside the Council's Tooley St offices, before the planning meeting.